 Jääskeläinen, Tuula: Students’ Experienced Workload in Higher Music Education

-Research-based findings of students’ experienced workload are lacking in higher music education although music students have field-related physical and psychological demands in their studies.
-The primary aim of this study is to examine in higher music education context in Bachelor and Master levels how students experience workload in their studies and how students’ experienced workload is related to their coping styles in different music genres.
-The secondary aim is to indicate how this kind of research-based knowledge can be utilised in the pedagogical development in higher music education institution by investigating in Bachelor and Master levels how classical music students’ experienced workload and coping styles are related to their conceptions of instruction.
+Music students are known to have field-related physical and psychological demands in their studies, such as painful musculoskeletal conditions and performance anxiety, however, research-based findings of students’ experienced workload are lacking in higher music education.
+The primary aim of this study is to examine in a higher music education context how students in the Bachelor and Master levels experience workload in their studies and how their experienced workload is related to their proactive coping styles in different music genres.
+As research also indicates differences in music genres in learning music, the secondary aim is to investigate in the specific context of classical music genre how this kind of research-based knowledge can be utilised in the pedagogical development in higher music education institution.
+This will be achieved by investigating how the experienced workload and proactive coping styles of classical music students enrolled in Bachelor and Master levels studies are related to their experiences of instruction.

-In this study, workload in studies is scrutinized through observing students’ own experiences in workload instead of perceived, estimated or objectively measured workload.
-In that regard, proactive coping styles shed light on students’ strategic behaviours in stressful situations, while conceptions of instruction shed light on teacher’s pedagogical practices as perceived by the students.
-The empirical data will be gathered in higher music education institutions through a mixed methods design.
+In this study, workload in studies is scrutinised by collecting data through interviews to investigate students’ own experiences in workload instead of perceived, estimated, or with predefined criteria measured workload.
+Because the public performances are essential parts of studying in higher music education, music teaching and learning situations are characterised by embodied cognition and physical and psychological experiences are emphasized more than generally in higher education.
+In addition to the interviews of students’ experienced workload, results of the analysis of data collected by using questionnaire about proactive coping styles will shed light on students’ strategic behaviours in stressful situations, while experiences of instruction will shed light on teacher’s pedagogical practices as perceived by the students.

 MuTri Doctoral School, ArtsEqual Project and CERADA